 This filter media arrangement allows the largest dirt particles to be removed near the top of the media bed with the smaller and smaller dirt particles being retained deeper and deeper in the media.
 This allows much longer filter run times between backwash and much more efficient dirt or turbidity removal.
 Sand filters typically remove particles down to 25-50 microns while a well-operated multi-media filter may remove particles from 10-25 microns.

-Multi-media filters are frequently operated at loading rates of 3-8 gpm per square foot of surface area and must be backwashed at 12-15 gpm per square foot to adequately lift and loosen the bed.
+Multi-media filters for multi-media filtration are frequently operated at loading rates of 3-8 gpm per square foot of surface area and must be backwashed at 12-15 gpm per square foot to adequately lift and loosen the bed.
 Due to the variation of water density with temperature, higher flows are required with warmer water temperatures so manufacturer’s specifications should be consulted during design.
 Filters should be backwashed at differential pressure less than or equal to 12 psi (that is, if the pressure differential at design flow across a clean filter bed is 4 psi, the filter should be backwashed at a delta p less than or equal to 16 psi).
 Operating at higher pressure differential is liable to drive particles so deeply into the media bed that backwash is not able to remove them all.
 Over time the build-up of dirt deep in the filter will cause shortened filter runs and high differential pressures.

 Filter backwash may include air scour to help loosen packed dirt in the media bed.
 When this step is included, it is preceded in the backwash cycle by a "drain down" period for water to be bled out of the filter vessel.